-Ivy Kempf, attorney, Faculty Member, Pierce College
+Ivy Kempf, attorney, Faculty Member, Peirce College

 Listen to the Episode: